 3. Potential leads go to a single source

-Giving information to the users who are relevant to their search intent is an amazing way to ensure that users come directly to your website.
-Have complete information on your site to make sure that the users do not need to visit multiple websites for getting the complete data.
-Also, if users stay on a website for a long time and engage with its content, it can boost the ranking of that website on search engines.
-Such an improvement in SEO ranking can help your business in getting more potential leads as well as a higher conversion rate.
+Giving information to the users relevant to their search intent is an amazing way to ensure that users come directly to your website.
+Have complete information on your site to ensure that the users do not need to visit multiple websites to complete the data.
+Also, if users stay on a website for a long time and engage with its content, it can boost their ranking on search engines.
+Such an improvement in SEO ranking can help your business get more potential leads and a higher conversion rate.

 User intent is an important ranking factor when it comes to SEO.
 If you’re unable to provide the users with what they need, your SEO ranking will be affected, leading to fewer leads to your business.
 Thus, it is vital to ensure that a website and its content meet the user search intent.
 You can also take the help of an SEO agency if you’re unable to do it yourself.